On sequential structures in incompressible multidimensional networks: Introduction

 First, we compare the algorithmic complexity and incompressibility of snapshot-dynamic networks and multiplex networks with more general forms of dynamic networks and multilayer networks, respectively.
 In turn, dynamic networks and multilayer networks are considered as distinct types of multidimensional (or high-order) networks.
 Secondly, we demonstrate some multidimensional topological properties of incompressible general multidimensional networks.
 To tackle these problems in the present paper, we apply a theoretical approach by putting forward definitions, lemmas, theorems, and corollaries.

-In Sections~\ref{appendixBackground} and~\ref{sectionBackground}, we present some background results upon which we build the contributions of this paper.
 In Section~\ref{sectionSnapshot}, we investigate the algorithmic randomness of snapshot-dynamic networks and multiplex networks through the calculation of the worst-case lossless compression of the characteristic string of the network.
 This way, one can compare these two kinds of networks with more general forms of dynamic networks and multilayer networks, respectively.

-Further, in Section~\ref{sectionTopologicalTVG}, we investigate some multidimensional network topological properties of incompressible multidimensional networks.
-Such topological properties include, more specifically, degree distribution of composite vertices, composite diameter, and composite k-connectivity.
-As shown in \cite{Abrahao2018darxivandreport}, if the randomness deficiency is asymptotically bounded above by a logarithmic term of the network size, these findings follow from the fact that incompressible multidimensional networks inherit the topological properties from their respective isomorphic graphs \cite{Wehmuth2016b}.
-Hence, we also demonstrate the presence of a new multidimensional network topological property that may not correspond to underlying structural constraints in real-world networks, e.g., of snapshot-dynamic networks.
+We demonstrate that the presence of multidimensional network topological properties that may not correspond to underlying structural constraints in real-world networks, e.g., of snapshot-dynamic networks.
 In particular, we show the presence of transtemporal or crosslayer edges (i.e., edges linking vertices at non-sequential time instants or layers).